Man Wrongly Convicted Of Detroit Double Homicide Awarded About $10M

 Ahmed’s convictions were investigated by private eye Scott Lewis and the Innocence Clinic at University of Michigan law school.

 “This was a really weak case. … An eyewitness ID was the entire case against him.
 There was no other evidence,” clinic director David Moran said in 2018.
-“She described the shooter as someone of a different race than Ahmed, and there was also an obvious suspect who wasn’t investigated.”MORE NEWS: Michigan State Police Canine Killed In Collision With Suspect Vehicle
+“She described the shooter as someone of a different race than Ahmed, and there was also an obvious suspect who wasn’t investigated.”MORE NEWS: Detroit-Area Water Leader Quitting Weeks After Floods

 © 2021 Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.